 Section 368(A)(1) outlines a format for tax treatment to reorganizations, as described in the Internal Revenue Code of 1986.
 These reorganization transactions, however, have to meet certain legal requirements to classify for favorable treatment.
-Additionally, there has been further precedent outside from the codified requirements that have developed in case law.
+Additionally, there has been further precedent outside of the codified requirements that have developed in case law.

 A variety of transactions can be tax-free reorganizations for federal income tax purposes.
 To qualify as a tax-free reorganization, a transaction must meet the statutory requirements for one of the types of tax-free reorganizations.
 In addition, a tax-free reorganization generally must also satisfy the three judicial requirements (continuity of interest, continuity of business enterprise, and business purpose) that apply to all tax-free reorganizations.